 This myth might go hand in hand with the one above.

-In the past, there was a belief that chiropractic care didn't work.
+In the past, there was a belief that visiting a chiropractor just didn't work.
 That it didn't do what it intended to do.

 That has changed.
-Today, chiropractic therapy is the most common type of therapy used for back pain.
+Today, chiropractic therapy is the most common type of therapy used for back pains.

-74% of Americans who have experienced back pain have visited the chiropractor at some point during their treatment.
+74% of Americans who have experienced back pain have visited chiropractors at some point during their treatment.

 A review in 2010 by the National Center for Complementary and Integrative Health in the U.S., had promising results for chiropractic treatment.